-On 30 October 2018, the Department of Home Affairs (the Department) received a request for access to documents under the Freedom of Information Act 1982 (the FOI Act).
+On 23 November 2018, the Department of Home Affairs (the Department) received a request for access to document under the Freedom of Information Act 1982 (the FOI Act).

 The purpose of this letter is to provide you with a decision on your request for access under the FOI Act.